fastplotlib/fastplotlib/CONTRIBUTING.md

 pip install -e ".[notebook,docs,tests]
 ```

+> If you cloned before installing `git-lfs`, you can run `git lfs pull` at any
+> time to properly download files.

 3. Checkout the `main` branch, and then checkout your feature or bug fix branch, and run tests:

 > **Warning**
-> Do not commit or add any changes from `examples/screenshots` or `examples/diffs`.
+> Do not commit or add any changes from `examples/desktop/screenshots`.
 > If you are creating new test examples that generate or change screenshots please post an issue on the repo and we will help you.
 The screenshots will be generated on github actions servers, which you can then copy into the screenshots dir. :)

 ```bash
 cd fastplotlib